Meet Our Team

 -

-Brittany joined the North Missoula Community Development Corporation in 2020 and leads the organization in building community power, thriving neighborhoods, and affordable homes.
+Brittany joined Front Step Community Land Trust in 2020 and leads the organization in building community power, thriving neighborhoods, and affordable homes.
 Brittany received an MS in Environmental Studies from the University of Montana, where she researched and wrote about settler colonialism at the National Bison Range.
 She serves as the Board President of the Northwest Coalition of CLTs, a regional network of community land trusts, and organizes with ProHousing Missoula, a broad-based coalition of advocates in favor of zoning code reform that leads to housing for all.

 Hannah Kosel